UoP-HPC/UoP-HPC-Docs/source/virtualisation/windows.rst

 Desktop Session
 ---------------

-As Windows 11 is primarly a GUI (Graphical User Interface) based product, we will start by opening a Desktop Session on JupyterHub.
+As Windows 11 is primarily a GUI (Graphical User Interface) based product, we will start by opening a Desktop Session on JupyterHub.
 Please see `Using JupyterHub for Jupyter, Rstudio, Ansys Workbench and More on the Lovelace Cluster <https://docs.lovelace.plymouth.ac.uk/private/jupyterhub/>`__ for instructions on how to do this.

 TPM 2.0
 -------